 An insight community is generally made up of a targeted group of stakeholders, usually customers, who are recruited into a private online environment to participate in a company’s or brand’s research-related activities on an ongoing basis.
 The purpose of an insight community is to secure actionable insights from customer feedback and ideas in order to drive business decisions.

 To better understand insight communities, a breakdown of the key elements follows:

-- Ongoing basis – A community can change how research is viewed and executed.
+A insight community can change how research is viewed and executed.
 The ability to tap into customer opinions and ideas on an ongoing basis is a huge asset to an organization.
 Insights come fast, and follow-up is easy with the ability to reach back out on an iterative basis.

-My-Take is a greater Boston based insight technology and analysis company that can help your company make smarter decisions and market your products and solutions more effectively based on feedback from powerful online insight communities.
-If you have questions about building an insight community for your company, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click the button below to request a free consultation.
+My-Take is a greater Boston based insight technology and analysis company that can help your company make smarter decisions and market your products and solutions more effectively based on feedback from powerful online communities.
+If you have questions about building an insight community for your company, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click here to request a free consultation.